zmokhtari89/k_means_klang/README.md

 **Live App:** [https://kmeansklang.streamlit.app/](https://kmeansklang.streamlit.app/)

+> **Note:** The live app is a demo hosted on a free tier and may not be running continuously due to hosting limitations.
+If you encounter an error, please try again later or follow the installation steps to run the app locally.

 This project was developed during Le Wagon's Data Science & AI Bootcamp (March 2025) by a team of four.
 It clusters audio samples using **K-Means** based on acoustic features extracted with the **Librosa** library.
 The project uses a variety of audio features—such as Mel-frequency cepstral coefficients (MFCCs), spectral contrast, and harmonic features—to find hidden patterns in music beyond genre.

 ---